 So, I’ll end this post with two experiments.

 I’ve noticed just how much time I spend criticizing others.
 Not so much to their face, but in my mind.
-Oh, how I’ve spent many peaceful mornings rehearsing all of the plentiful sins that my partner is guilty of.
+Oh, the many peaceful mornings spent rehearsing all of the sins that my partner is guilty of.
 While I shower, I review in exquisite detail just how stupid their position was in our argument last night.
 While I brush my teeth, I formulate a truly inspired monologue the likes of which would impress Tarantino.
 Finally, while getting dressed, I decide that, alas, I will shoulder the holy burden of excellence, and solemnly forgive them for their ignorant and pitiful wrongdoings.
 With that out of the way, I offer them a bright ‘good morning’ and ask if they’d like some milk in their coffee.

 How terribly exhausting.